dot-all/typescript/README.md

-# TypeScript Mini-Projects, Algorithms, and Challenges Repository
+# TypeScript Mini-Projects, Algorithms, and Challenges